Menu

 Short-Term Asbestos Exposure

 Short-term exposure is generally lower risk.
-But asbestos exposure is cumulative, so repeated instances of short-term exposure are dangerous.
+But asbestos fibers can accumulate in the body over time, so repeated instances of short-term exposure are dangerous.

 Calendar icon